So we brought lovely little Imogen home from the hospital.

 I got back to work.

-Then, before I knew it, it was Gideon and Irene’s birthdays!
+Then, before I knew it, it was Gideon and Imogen’s birthdays!

 Two birthdays together seemed like a good reason for a party, so I booked the bowling alley next door.